blastbeng/spotisub/README.md

 ## Planned Features

 Dashboard
-* Ability to delete, skip or download matching tracks from spotify
+* Ability to delete, skip or download matching tracks using spotdl
 * Configure Spotisub trough the dashboard instead of docker env variables
 * Ability to interact with spotdl and lidarr integrations from the dashboard